RetroReversing/retroReversing/pages/consoles/n64/SuperMario64.md

 <section class="postSection">
 <iframe height="315" src="https://www.youtube.com/embed/3HGrTUZxA6A" class="wow slideInLeft postImage" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
   <div markdown="1">
-One thing you wil notice with your newly imported level is that it will still have the background image (skybox) of the level you replaced in the ROM.
+One thing you will notice with your newly imported level is that it will still have the background image (skybox) of the level you replaced in the ROM.
 This can be easily changed to give your level a much more unique feeling to it.
 </div>
 </section>